2023 Solar Incentives Guide for Franklin Park, NJ - Tax Credits & Rebates

 EcoWatch's Franklin Park, NJ Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Speaking with a representative from the company that installed your system, or any local Franklin Park solar installer, can help you learn what incentives you can apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Talking to the company that installed your system, or any local Franklin Park solar installer, can help you understand what incentives you can apply for.

 Can I use multiple types of renewable energy to power my home?